ryantjen/protein-recipes/README.md

 ### Bivariate Analysis

-For this analysis, we examined the distribution of the rating of the recipe conditioned between the sugary recipes and non-sugary recipes.
-The graph below shows that recipes with rating of 3, 4 and 5 are more likely to be non-sugary recipes while the recipes with rating of 1 and 2 are more likely to be sugary recipes.
-We would dive deeper to see if the difference in these proportions are significant in later sections.
+For this analysis, I examined the relationship between a recipe being high protein and it's rating.
+Overall, you can see there is a disproportionate amount of ratings, with there mainly being five star ratings.
+However, you can see that in those five star ratings, there are significantly less 5 star ratings for recipes with higher protein.
+So it is possible that recipes with higher protein may not be as tasty.

 <iframe
-  src="assets/bivariate.html"
+  src="assets/rating_protein_barplot.html"
   width="800"
   height="600"
   frameborder="0"